SpideyFanDan/Spidey-Trivia-Game/feedback.md

 Is the application easy to navigate?
 Does it work well in every major browser?
 Is it responsive?
 Does it incorporate modern UI Themes?

 - Your app looks really cool!
-I thought the overall design, especially the modal, was neat and creative.
+I thought the overall design was neat and creative.
 Your love for Spiderman is apparent :)

 ## Functionality